-INSIDER : My 10 favorite creative craft books because sometimes you just need some beautiful inspiration to get those creative juices flowing!
+INSIDER : Check out these fun 10 favorite creative craft books because sometimes you just need some beautiful inspiration to get those creative juices flowing!

 This post may contain affiliate links.
 See my full disclosure.